Babies can seem incredibly heavy if you carry them around all day, but for a busy mom, there isn’t much choice.

 If there’s one thing new breastfeeding moms worry about around the clock, it’s their milk supply.
 An intense breast pumping session may only yield a couple of measly ounces of breastmilk when it feels like there should be a whole carton for that amount of effort.

-By going skin to skin with your baby by babywearing you can bulk up your milk supply a bit (source).
-That close constant contact with your baby may also help you achieve faster letdown with your milk.
+By going skin to skin (also known as kangaroo care) with your baby by babywearing you can increase your milk supply a bit.
+That close constant contact with your baby may also help you achieve a faster letdown with your milk.